SAVING THE ARCTIC FOX

 Like the polar bear, Arctic foxes face the looming reality of rising temperatures and melting ice as the Arctic quickly loses ground and its inhabitants face challenges for which evolution never prepared them.
 As the range of the much larger red fox pushes northward with the receding cold, Arctic foxes are abandoning dens used for generations and going in search of a new place to call home.

 The Center has been at the forefront of several victories in addressing global climate change.
-Through an aggressive litigation and lobbying campaign, we've fought for increased protections for species — like the Arctic fox — that have been hit hardest by the climate crisis, advocated for new laws that cap and rapidly reduce greenhouse gas emissions, and forced the Bush administration to play by its own rules through closing loopholes that allow unchecked burning of fossil fuels.
+Through an aggressive litigation and lobbying campaign, we've fought for increased protections for species — like the Arctic fox — that have been hit hardest by the climate crisis, advocated for new laws that cap and rapidly reduce greenhouse gas emissions, and forced even the G.W.
+Bush administration to play by its own rules through closing loopholes that allow unchecked burning of fossil fuels.